nathan-cool/Endometriosis_Ireland/README.md

 # Credits

 # Contents
-The content about Endometriosis and Endometriosis Ireland was sourced from Wikipedia and Endometriosis Ireland website Endometriosis.ie.
-I have linked these below.
+The content about Endometriosis and Endometriosis Ireland was sourced from Wikipedia and the website Endometriosis.ie of Endometriosis Ireland.
+I have provided the links below.

 - <a href="(https://en.wikipedia.org/wiki/Endometriosis)" target="_blank">Wikipeida</a>
 - <a href="(https://www.endometriosis.ie/)" target="_blank">Endometriosis Ireland</a>

-Fontawesome was used for the favicions throughout the page.
+Throughout the page, Fontawesome was utilized for the favicons.

 https://fontawesome.com/